aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Wait until SageMaker finishes creating the user profile.

 ### Create an MLOps user profile
 Repeat the same steps to create one more user profile for an MLOps user.
 This user profile uses a dedicated execution role `StudioRoleMLOps` with a different permission set.
 The user profile execution role is the main tool to manage fine-grained Studio user permissions and access to the resources.
+Add a new tag `team` with the value `team-B` to the user profile.

 ![](../../static/img/create-user-profile-general-settings-2.png)